ch0ndawg/insight-coding-challenge/README.md

 In summary, simply make sure the proper POSIX time functions are available and that one has an ISO C++14 conformant compiler.

 ## Installation and Running Instructions
 Running and testing the program conforms to usage notes for testing and running as described in the README for the Insight Coding Challenge; one should either do `./run.sh` at the root of the directory or use the provided script in the testing suite.
 Note that `run.sh` will compile source, and as such, the testing script `run_tests.sh` will also recompile before each test.
 That said, compilation takes about 2 seconds (but this is useful to know if anyone is going to be timing from the initial run from start to finish.).
-Four test cases have been included in the insight_testsuite.
+Four test cases have been included in the `insight_testsuite` directory.

 # Remarks on the Development
 ## General Design Overview